-For the seventh time in a row, the adidas Sickline Extreme Kayak World Championship takes place on the legendary "Wellerbrücke” river section in Austria's Oetztal Valley.
-Between the 2nd and 4th of October 2014, the world's finest whitewater kayakers meet in Tyrol's longest alpine valley to snatch the much sought-after world championship belt.
+For the eight time in a row, the adidas Sickline Extreme Kayak World Championship takes place on the legendary "Wellerbrücke" river section in Austria's Oetztal Valley.
+Between the 1st and 3rd of October 2015, the world's finest whitewater kayakers meet in Tyrol's longest alpine valley to snatch the much sought-after world championship belt.

 Athletes at the event concur that the adidas Sickline is unique.
 It is different from a lot of other events as athletes of many different kayaking disciplines - slalom racers, extreme kayakers and river expedition paddlers - come together in a race situation.
 The head-to-head format in the qualifying makes competition fair and extremely close.
 Any one of the top 15 finalists have the chance and the ability to earn a spot on the podium.

 ONLY THE BEST ADVANCE TO THE NEXT ROUND